kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 - **Updater** — at the top of the eligibility check in `pkg/updater/logic/updater.go`, at the same call site where `UpdateModeOff` and `UpdateModeInitial` currently short-circuit the eviction path.
 - **Admission Controller** — at the existing `UpdateModeOff` short-circuits in `pkg/admission-controller/resource/vpa/matcher.go` and `pkg/admission-controller/resource/pod/recommendation/recommendation_provider.go`, so pods created during the window are admitted with their original spec resources.

-When `inInitialDelayWindow` returns `true`, both components take the same code path they take for `UpdateModeOff` today.
+When `InInitialDelayWindow` returns `true`, both components take the same code path they take for `UpdateModeOff` today.

+`InInitialDelayWindow` is exported from the shared `pkg/utils/vpa` package so both the Updater and the Admission Controller consume the identical implementation.
+Each call site first checks the `VPAInitialDelay` feature gate (`features.Enabled(features.VPAInitialDelay)`); when the gate is disabled the helper is not consulted and the component behaves exactly as it does today (fail-open).

 The gate is stateless: it is a pure function of `CreationTimestamp` (immutable on the object) and the current spec value (mutable).
 No caching, no status writes.